MicrosoftDocs/power-automate-docs/flow-docs/environments-overview-admin.md

     A **Maker** can create new resources such as flows, data connections, and gateways in an environment.

    > [!NOTE]
    > A user doesn't need to be a **Maker** to *edit* resources in an environment.
-Each Maker determines who can edit her or his resources by granting permissions to users who aren't environment Makers.
+Each Maker determines who can edit their resources by granting permissions to users who aren't environment Makers.
    >
    >